Skip to Content

 6. Mexicano Falls

-With 80 feet in height, Mexicano Falls is the third-highest waterfall in Texas, so you definitely have to include it in your travel plans when in Texas.
+With 80 feet in height, Mexicano Falls is the third-highest waterfall in Texas, so I could not miss it and you can’t either.

-The falls are located inside Big Band Ranch State Park, which lies about 1.8 miles from Arroyo Mexicano, it is one of the top waterfalls of texas.
+The falls are located inside Big Band Ranch State Park, which lies about 1.8 miles from Arroyo Mexicano, and it is one of the top waterfalls of Texas.

 The hike to this waterfall in Texas is incredible, with green vegetation, and the trail meets the flowing water several times along the way.

-The hike is not difficult but you definitely need hiking shoes for this walk, and it is full of strange rock formations that appear from nowhere.
+I did not find the hike difficult, but I had hiking shoes for this walk, and it is full of strange rock formations that appear from nowhere.

 Where to stay at Mexicano Falls